-Have you been noticing kefir in the dairy aisle?
-Are you wondering exactly what it is and why it seems to be getting more popular?
-Read on to find out the answers to five common questions about kefir.
+Have you noticed kefir in the dairy aisle?
+Are you wondering exactly what it is, why you should give it a try, and how to use it?
+Read on to find out the answers to five of the most common questions we get about kefir.

 What is kefir?